In the world of email subscription forms, opt-in popups are huge. They bring the highest conversion rates, so no wonder

 Second, you may want to create personalized messages for different audience segments based on the above-mentioned parameters, the page they’re on, or based on whether they’re new or returning visitors.

-You’ve probably heard that personalization brings higher conversion rates, and there are many ways to apply it to an opt-in form.
+You’ve probably heard that personalization brings higher conversion rates, and there are many ways to apply that to an opt-in form.
 Here are just three examples:

 - Display a personalized offer for people coming from a particular website: “Welcome Redditor!
 We have a special discount for you.
 Want to get it delivered to your inbox?”

 - Offer page-relevant lead magnets.
 For instance, if you own a blog, your opt-in popups may include different content upgrade offers based on the blog section.

-- Vary your copy and the calls-to-action when you’re trying to convert new and returning visitors.
+- Vary your copy and calls to action when you’re trying to convert new and returning visitors.

-An example of a “Welcome back” popup form that can be shown to returning visitors
+Here is an example of a “Welcome back” popup form that can be shown to returning visitors:

-Integrate an opt-in popup form to email marketing software
+Integrate opt-in popup form with email marketing software

-The last step of creating an opt-in form is connecting it to the email marketing solution you use for your business.
+The last step of creating an email opt-in form is connecting it to the email marketing solution you use for your business.
 It’s important to do it right away so that each new subscriber would automatically be added to your email list.

 Setting up the integration is a quick and easy process.
-Just make sure to connect the popup form to your email marketing tool and choose a specific list of subscribers – in case you collect email addresses into more than one list.
+When you connect the popup form to your email marketing software, just make sure to choose a specific list of subscribers – in case you collect email addresses into more than one list.